Greenwood County, South Carolina: Economy

 Greenwood County has developed a modern and diverse economic base.
 Fujifilm has its North American headquarters here for research and development, plus manufacturing and distribution.
 The Greenwood Genetic Center conducts nationally recognized genetics research.
 Approximately 26% of the local workforce is dedicated to manufacturing.

 In 2015, the median household income in Greenwood County, SC was $37,060, a 2.82% increase from the previous year.
 Also in 2015, 28,506 residents in Greenwood County, SC were employed, a 1.03% growth over 2014.
 The most common employment sectors for residents of Greenwood County are Manufacturing, Healthcare & Social Assistance, and Retail trade.

 The overall cost of living index in Greenwood County, SC, is 83, which is 13% lower than the South Carolina average and 17% lower than the national average.
 The cost of living index is created from the following categories: goods/services (33%), groceries (13%), health care (5%), housing (30%), transportation (9%) and utilities (10%).
 The cost of everyday goods and services can be a good indicator of the general cost of goods in a given city.
 In this case, the cost of such goods and services in Greenwood is 7% lower than the South Carolina average and 6% lower than the national average.

 Major employers in Greenwood County include Self Regional Healthcare, Greenwood County School Districts, Eaton Corporation, FujiFilm Manufacturing, U.S.A.; Carolina Pride, Capsugel, Lander University, Piedmont Technical College, Cardinal Health, Ascend Performance Materials, and VELUX.

 Major existing industry clusters include Life Sciences, Food Processing, Advance Materials, and Wood Products.

 The per capita personal income in Greenwood County, SC as of 2015 was $33,723.
 The Unemployment rate in Greenwood County, SC was 4.0% as of Sept 2017.
 The median household income in Greenwood County was $42,240 as of 2015.
+In 2022, the GDP was $4.2 billion (about $59,778 per capita), and the real GDP was $3.4 billion (about $48,574 per capita) in chained 2017 dollars.